NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 automatically. (*__NB!__ Unfortunately, this 'automatical delimiter recognition' does not, currently, seem to work seamlessly in pandas.
 Below, I have, instead, manually set the separator to be either tab or comma.
-Unfortunately, this precludes using, e.g., commas inside fields.*)
+Unfortunately, this precludes using commas inside fields.*)

 A tabular configure file could look as follows.